nerves-project/nerves/docs/Installation.md

 ## Linux

 We've found quite a bit of variation between Linux distributions.
 Nerves requires Erlang versions `>= 19.0` and Elixir versions `>= 1.2.4`.
-If you need to install Erlang, see the prebuilt versions and guides provided by [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html)
+If you need to install Erlang, see the prebuilt versions and guides provided by [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
 For Elixir, please reference the Elixir [Installation Page](http://elixir-lang.org/install.html).

-Next install the `fwup` utility.
+Next, install the `fwup` utility.
 Nerves uses `fwup` to create, distribute, and install firmware images of your programs.
-You can install fwup using the instructions found on the [Installation Page](https://github.com/fhunleth/fwup#installing).
-Installing the prebuilt `.deb` or `.rpm` files is recommended.
+You can install `fwup` using the instructions found on the [Installation Page](https://github.com/fhunleth/fwup#installing).
+Installing the pre-built `.deb` or `.rpm` files is recommended.

 The `ssh-askpass` package is also required on Linux so that the `mix firmware.burn` step will be able to use `sudo` to gain the required permission to write directly to an SD card: